-In commemoration of the 20th anniversary of the Rwandan genocide, the Museum’s Center for the Prevention of Genocide and the National Security Archive are posting a series of “electronic briefing books” that provide in-depth background to pivotal events before and during the genocide when international action could have made a difference.
-Presented here is the second briefing book in this series.
+In commemoration of the 20th anniversary of the Rwandan genocide, the Museum’s Simon-Skjodt Center for the Prevention of Genocide and the National Security Archive launched the first phase of a multiyear initiative titled Failure to Prevent: International Decision Making in the Age of Genocide.
+The first phase includes a series of “electronic briefing books” that provide in-depth background to pivotal events before and during the Rwandan genocide when international action could have made a difference.
+This is the second briefing book in the series.

 Concerned about the possibility of “a new bloodbath” in Rwanda, the Belgian foreign ministry issued a dramatic diplomatic demarche on February 25, 1994, calling for a strengthening of the UN peacekeeping mission in the Central African country.
 According to Belgian government dispatches, the initiative failed because of opposition by the United States and the United Kingdom and resistance from the UN Secretariat.